-29.6.
-Summary
+29.6 Summary

-The proposed airport would be developed on the Commonwealth-owned land at Badgerys Creek in Western Sydney and would cater for ongoing growth in demand for air travel, servicing both domestic and international markets.
+On 15 April 2014 the Australian Government announced that the Commonwealth-owned land at Badgerys Creek would be the site for the proposed airport.
+The proposed airport would cater for ongoing growth in demand for air travel, servicing both domestic and international markets.

-A draft Airport Plan has been developed to set out the Australian Government's requirements for development of the proposed airport, forming the basis of the authorisation for the project under the Airports Act.
-The draft Airport Plan includes details of the Stage 1 development with a single 3,700 metre runway on a north-east/south-west orientation and aviation support facilities to provide an operational capacity of 10 million annual passengers as well as freight traffic.
-Stage 1 is designed to cater for the predicted demand for five years following opening around 2025 until around 2030 and forms the basis for the consideration of potential impacts.
+A revised draft Airport Plan has been prepared in accordance with the Airports Act, setting out the Australian Government's requirements for the Stage 1 development.
+The Stage 1 development would include a single 3,700 metre runway on a north-east/south-west orientation and aviation support facilities to provide an operational capacity of approximately 10 million annual passengers, as well as freight traffic.
+The Stage 1 development is designed to cater for the predicted demand for five years following commencement of operations, expected to occur around the mid-2020s and forms the basis for the consideration of potential impacts.

-This draft EIS has been prepared in accordance with Part 3 of the EPBC Act and the Department of the Environment guidelines for the assessment of the airport proposal (EPBC 2014/7391).
+This EIS has been prepared in accordance with Part 3 of the EPBC Act and the Department of the Environment guidelines for the assessment of the airport proposal (EPBC 2014/7391).

-Based on the findings of the environmental investigations undertaken to inform this draft EIS, the proposed airport would result in some adverse impacts on the environment and the community.
-Mitigation measures have been proposed to reduce these potential impacts during construction and operation.
+Based on the findings of the environmental investigations undertaken to inform this EIS, the proposed airport would result in some adverse impacts on the environment and the community.
+Mitigation and management measures have been proposed to reduce these potential impacts and protect the identified environmental values and would be applied as required during the planning and design, construction and operation of the proposed airport.